oinam/notes/books/a-guide-to-the-good-life.md

+---
+layout: page
+title: A Guide to the Good Life
+category: books
+---

 # A Guide to the Good Life

 In ancient Greece, there were philosophers, later known as Stoics, who argued for a life of moderation and greater self-control in order to achieve peace of mind and avoid frustration and pain.